Black and white photo of Hilda Käkikoski, a white woman with light hair pulled back, round glasses, and a grey dress with big puffy sleeves.

 "Personally, I for one, am happy that I got to be involved in the first election campaign, to be included in a large spring of the nation's awakening, to be involved where the most decisive, the most dangerous battles were fought, self-ignite, the other to light, to get to forget physical infirmity and feel, the spirit’s worth and control.”

-Through her whole life, she deeply valued caring for children, and would write children's poems, songs, and short stories, and would write up until her death on 14 November 1912.
+Throughout her life, she deeply valued caring for children.
+She wrote children's poems, songs, and short stories until her death on 14 November 1912.

 [Disclaimer: some of the sources may contain triggering material]